energietransitie/twomes-p1-gateway-firmware/README.md

 ## General info
 This repository contains the firmware for the [Twomes P1 Gateway device](https://github.com/energietransitie/twomes-p1-gateway-hardware).
 It is written in C and is based on the [ESP-IDF](https://github.com/espressif/esp-idf) platform.
 It uses the [Generic Firmware for Twomes measurement devices](https://github.com/energietransitie/twomes-generic-esp-firmware) for matters such as device preperation, provisioning of home Wi-Fi network credentials, device-backend activation, network time synchronisation via NTP and secure uploading of measurement data.

-This specific firmware reads data from the P1 port of smart meters adhering to the [DSMR standards]((https://www.netbeheernederland.nl/dossiers/slimme-meter-15/documenten).
-As part of its gateway function, it can be paired with one or more 'satellite' mesurement devices, receive measurements via the energy-efficient [ESP-NOW](https://www.espressif.com/en/products/software/esp-now/overview) protocol, thus lengthening the battery life of such satellite measurement devcies, and upload these messages via Wi-Fi and the internet to a Twomes server.
+This specific firmware reads data from the P1 port of smart meters adhering to the [DSMR standards](https://www.netbeheernederland.nl/dossiers/slimme-meter-15/documenten).
+As part of its gateway function, it can be paired with one or more 'satellite' measurement devices, receive measurements via the energy-efficient [ESP-NOW](https://www.espressif.com/en/products/software/esp-now/overview) protocol, thus lengthening the battery life of such satellite measurement devcies, and upload these messages via Wi-Fi and the internet to a Twomes server.

 For the associated hardware design files for the P1 Gateway hardware and enclosure and tips and instructions how to produce and assemble the hardware, please see the [twomes-p1-gateway-hardware](https://github.com/energietransitie/twomes-p1-gateway-hardware) repository.